-In this paper, we confirmed that the information problem exists in the de Sitter spacetime as in the black hole spacetime.
-Indeed, considering the typicality of the quantum states, we obtain a more meaningful behavior of the entropy that keeps the entropy bound.
-For volume-weighted probability, the Shannon entropy becomes constant in late time, the entanglement of a single h-region no longer increases.
-Thus, the inflaton field attains the equilibrium state in the late time.
-However, the details of the information dynamics in our setup should be discussed in more detail.
+We confirmed that an information problem exists in the de Sitter spacetime as in the black hole spacetime.
+Considering the typicality of the quantum states, we obtain a more meaningful behavior of the entropy that maintains the entropy bound.
+For volume-weighted probability, the Shannon entropy becomes constant in late time, and the entanglement of a single h-region no longer increases.
+Thus, the inflaton field attained an equilibrium state in the late time.
+However, the details of the information dynamics in our setup should be discussed in greater detail.

-In our calculation, the stochastic process becomes a non-Markovian one due to the volume-weighting.
-The observer can observe not only h-regions at the end time of inflation but also h-regions still under inflationary period.
+In our calculation, the stochastic process becomes a non-Markovian process owing to the volume-weighting.
+The observer can observe the h-regions at the end time of inflation and those under the inflationary period.
 This property is included as the nonlocal effect due to volume weighting.
-This treatment of probability is similar to that of the island formula \cite{Almheiri:2019hni, Penington:2019kki, Penington:2019npb, Almheiri:2020cfm} in black hole evaporation.
-Therefore, we can conclude that the global effect reflecting the backreaction of quantum fluctuations of the inflaton field on the geometry is included in the stochastic approach to inflation.
+This probability treatment is similar to that of the island formula \cite{Almheiri:2019hni, Penington:2019kki, Penington:2019npb, Almheiri:2020cfm} in black hole evaporation.
+Therefore, we conclude that the global effect reflecting the backreaction of the quantum fluctuations of the inflaton field on the geometry is included in the stochastic approach to inflation.

-Our setup can be generalized.
-Quantitatively speaking, the impact of the volume-weighting is effective when the probability distribution is on the top of the potential.
-Thus, it is possible to generalize our setup of entropy bound to other shape of potentials such as multi-field inflation models.
-In the context of string theory, there is the de Sitter swampland conjecture derived from the distance conjecture~\cite{Ooguri:2018wrx}.
-Due to this conjecture, slow-roll inflation is inconsistent with string theory, and this conjecture is also related to the entropy bound~\cite{obied2018sitter}.
-As our next subject, it is interesting to apply our methods to this conjecture and investigate the resolution of the inconsistency between the inflationary scenario and the string theory.
+From a quantitative perspective, the influence of volume-weighting is pronounced when the probability distribution coincides with the apex of the potential.
+Consequently, our framework can be extended to encompass other potential configurations, such as those present in multi-field inflation models.
+Within the realm of string theory, the de Sitter swampland conjecture emerges from the distance conjecture~\cite{Ooguri:2018wrx}.
+This conjecture suggests that slow-roll inflation contradicts string theory and has connections to the entropy bound~\cite{obied2018sitter}.
+This conjecture is also evaluated in the context of eternal inflation~\cite{Matsui:2018bsy}.
+To reconcile an inflationary model with this conjecture, a stochastic approach to eternal inflation is explored \cite{Fanaras:2023acz}, excluding volume-weighting.
+Future research should focus on applying our methods to this conjecture to probe the resolution of the discrepancies between the inflationary paradigm and string theory.